Chapter 8 Introduction to the probabilistic programming language Stan

 ).

-Another important difference with R is that every variable needs to be declared with its type (real, integer, vector, matrix, etc.).
+Another important difference from R is that every variable needs to be declared with its type (real, integer, vector, matrix, etc.).
 The next two sections exemplify these details through basic Stan programs.

 Let’s fit a Stan model to estimate the simple example given at the introduction of this chapter, where we simulate data in R from a normal distribution with a true mean of 3